 Service Management.
 Licensee agrees throughout the Term to maintain within its organization a service manager to serve as Party A's primary point of contact for day-to-day communications, consultation and decision-making regarding the Services.
 Licensee shall ensure its service manager has the requisite organizational authority, skill, experience and other qualifications to perform in such capacity.
 If Licensee’s service manager ceases to be employed by it or it otherwise wishes to replace its service manager, Licensee shall promptly name a new service manager by written notice to Party A.

 Changes.
-Party A reserves the right, in its sole discretion, to make any changes to the Services and Party A Materials that it deems necessary or useful to: (a) maintain or enhance (i) the quality or delivery of Party A's services to its customers, (ii) the competitive strength of or market for Party A's services or (iii) the Services’ cost efficiency or performance; or (b) to comply with Law.
+Party A reserves the right, to make changes to the Services and Party A Materials as necessary to comply with Law or to address security vulnerabilities.
+Party A may also make changes to maintain or enhance the quality or performance of the Services, provided that no such change materially diminishes the functionality, security, or performance of the Services as described in the Documentation.
+Party A shall provide Licensee with at least 30 days’ prior written notice of any material change to the Services.

 Subcontractors.
-Party A may from time to time in its sole discretion engage third parties to perform Services (each, a “Subcontractor”).
+Party A may from time to time engage third parties to perform Services (each, a "Subcontractor"), subject to Licensee's prior written consent for any subcontracting of material obligations under this Agreement (such consent not to be unreasonably withheld).
+Party A shall remain fully responsible for the acts and omissions of its Subcontractors and shall ensure that all Subcontractors are bound by obligations at least as protective of Licensee as those set forth in this Agreement.

 3